Apple is within sight of catching up with Exxon Mobil as the most valuable company in the world.

 Assuming that Exxon shares stay flat, Apple will become the most valuable US company when the stock hits about $444, which is only about 15% away from current levels.

 Exxon shares have risen 14% so far this year, outperforming its peers.
+Gains have largely been fuelled by high crude prices and improving demand for gasoline and diesel in developing countries.

 Analysts on average expect shares of Exxon, which last paid a quarterly dividend of 47 cents in June, to climb about 12% in the next year to $93.
 This could increase its market value to $458-billion.